 • serious failures.

-If a job seeker fails to attend an appointment with their employment service provider, their payment is automatically suspended if the provider reports this to Services Australia, regardless of whether or not they have a reasonable excuse.
+If a participant fails to attend an appointment with their employment service provider, their payment is automatically suspended if the provider decides to report this to Services Australia, regardless of whether or not they have a reasonable excuse.

-Note: If the purpose of an appointment with a provider cannot be achieved due to the behaviour of the job seeker at that appointment then a payment suspension can occur or a non-attendance failure can be applied, even though the job seeker has attended.
-If a job seeker attends but behaves inappropriately during an activity, then a failure can be applied.
+Note: If the purpose of an appointment with a provider cannot be achieved due to the behaviour of the participant at that appointment then a payment suspension may occur or a non-attendance failure may be applied, even though the participant has attended.

-All of the above failures, except for a connection failure, can result in a financial penalty.
-Although a connection failure does not result in a financial penalty, it contributes to the count of the job seeker's failures for the purpose of determining whether or not they have been persistently non-compliant.
+All of the above failures, except for a connection failure, may result in a financial penalty.
+Although a connection failure does not result in a financial penalty, it contributes to the count of the participant's failures for the purpose of determining whether or not they have been persistently non-compliant, as set out in the Social Security (Administration) (Persistent Non-compliance) Determination 2025.

 The following table outlines the consequences under the compliance framework of various types of non-compliant conduct.

-If the provider chooses to report the non-attendance to Services Australia, income support payment is withheld regardless of whether the job seeker had a reasonable excuse.
+If the provider chooses to report the non-attendance to Services Australia, income support payment is suspended.

-The reconnection appointment must be within 2 business days of contact taking place with the job seeker, otherwise payment is reinstated immediately.
+The reconnection appointment must be within 2 business days of contact taking place with the participant, otherwise payment is reinstated immediately.

 Failure to attend a reconnection appointment or inappropriate behaviour during the appointment which results in the purpose of the appointment not being achieved.
 (Note that failing to enter a Job Plan during a reconnection appointment has different consequences - see below.)

-An ongoing failure to meet 1 or more mutual obligation requirements, including:
+An ongoing failure to meet one or more mutual obligation requirements, including:

 • stated refusals to undertake job search